 Pregnancy and childbirth cause a lot of physical and emotional changes.
 You may have been able to maintain or improve your fitness during pregnancy or it may have been more difficult.
 You may have had a straightforward delivery and recover quickly, or it may have been more complicated and take longer.

 After your baby is born the blood and tissue left behind in the womb will come away as a vaginal loss.
 This is like a very heavy period, containing bright red blood and some clots in the early days.
+Bleeding should reduce up until 10 days after birth and by 14 days should be stopping.
+If bleeding continues to be heavy after 10 days, please contact your Midwife before your last postnatal visit

 It then changes colour and the amount reduces.
-Vaginal bleeding can last a month or longer.

 Speak to your GP, midwife or health visitor if you have postnatal bleeding and any of these;